DAGWorks-Inc/hamilton/docs/concepts/visualization.rst

 View node dependencies
 ----------------------

 Representing data pipelines, ML experiments, or LLM applications as a dataflow helps reason about the dependencies between operations.
-The Hamilton Driver has the following utilities to select and return a list of nodes:
+The Hamilton Driver has the following utilities to select and return a list of nodes (to learn more :doc:`../how-tos/use-hamilton-for-lineage`):

 - ``.what_is_upstream_of(*node_names: str)``
 - ``.what_is_downstream_of(*node_names: str)``
-- ``.what_is_the_path_between(upstream_node_name: str, down_stream_node_name: str)``
+- ``.what_is_the_path_between(upstream_node_name: str, downstream_node_name: str)``

-See our user guide on :doc:`../how-tos/use-hamilton-for-lineage` to learn more.

 These functions are wrapped into their visualization counterparts: